 The biggest susceptibility of historic and cultural resources to drought are the long-standing, multigenerational farms existing in the Central Region.
 Past droughts have threatened to bankrupt farmers and ranchers and alter the farming tradition in the State.
+This pattern holds true within each participating jurisdiction, unless specified otherwise in the jurisdiction-specific annexes.

-Susceptibility of natural resources to drought is most commonly associated with habitat for plants, animals, and wildlife; air and water quality; forest and range fires; degradation of landscape quality; loss of biodiversity; and soil erosion.
+Susceptibility of natural resources to drought is most commonly associated with plants, animals, wildlife habitat, and air and water quality; forest and range fires; degradation of landscape quality; loss of biodiversity; and soil erosion.
 Some of the effects are short-term and conditions quickly return to normal following the end of the drought.
 Other environmental effects linger for some time or may even become permanent.
 Wildlife habitat, for example, may be degraded through the loss of wetlands, lakes, and vegetation.
 However, many species will eventually recover from this temporary aberration, and may even depend on it.
 The degradation of landscape quality, including increased soil erosion, may lead to a more permanent loss of biological productivity, soil loss during the dust bowl years is a notable example.
 Although environmental losses are difficult to quantify, growing public awareness and concern for environmental quality has forced public officials to focus greater attention and resources on these effects.

 Exposure to drought occurs similarly across the Central Region.
 Vulnerability exists where natural resources are susceptible to drought hazards.
-The patterns of vulnerability of natural resources to damage from that exposure are consistent within each participating jurisdiction.
+The pattern of susceptibility of natural resources to that exposure that is described above is consistent within each participating jurisdiction, unless specified otherwise in the jurisdiction-specific annexes.